-2. The Executive Cabinet shall be made up of the Council Chair, the Vice Chair, the Secretary and three additional Council members, elected by the full Council.
-The Chancellor may be invited to attend meetings of the Executive Cabinet.
+3. The Executive Cabinet shall be made up of the Council Chair, the Vice Chair, the Secretary, the immediate Past Chair, and three additional Council members, elected by the full Council.
+The Chancellor and Provost may be invited to attend meetings of the Executive Cabinet.
 Among other duties, the Executive Cabinet shall set the agenda for Council meetings and review and evaluate the functioning of the Council.
-The Executive cabinet shall act for the Council between meetings and during the summer.
-Such actions are subject to later review, when appropriate, by the full Council.
+The Executive Cabinet shall act for the Council between meetings and during the summer.
+Such actions are subject to later review by the full Council.

-3. The term of office of the officers and the Executive Cabinet shall begin July 1st.
+4. The term of office of the officers and the Executive Cabinet shall begin July 1st and conclude on June 30th.

 V. Other Elections

-(a) The Council shall elect a Senator at large to represent the Newark campus, annually as specified in the Calendar to succeed the Senator whose term is expiring and also when necessary to fill a mid-term vacancy.
+1. The Council shall elect a Senator-at-large to represent the Newark campus annually as specified in the Calendar to succeed the Senator whose term is expiring and also when necessary to fill a mid-term vacancy.
 Eligibility to serve as Senator at large shall be as specified in the Senate Enabling Regulation.

-(b) The Council shall elect one member of the Newark Campus Advisory Board, e very two years as specified in the Calendar and also when necessary to fill a vacancy.
+2. The Council shall elect one member of the Newark Campus Advisory Board e very two years as specified in the Calendar and also when necessary to fill a vacancy.
 Those eligible to serve as a member of the Newark Campus Advisory Board shall be the same as those eligible to serve as voting Council delegates elected by units, as specified in Article II, section 1 of these Bylaws.

-(c) For each election under sections (a) and (b) of this Article, the Council shall solicit nominations from the entire eligible Newark campus faculty and from the deans and assistant deans of all units, allowing at least ten days for submission of nominations, verification of nominees’ eligibility and willingness to serve, and submission of statements by nominees.
+3. For each election under sections 1 and 2 of this Article, the Council shall solicit nominations from the entire eligible Newark campus faculty and from the deans and assistant deans of all units, allowing at least ten days for submission of nominations, verification of nominees’ eligibility and willingness to serve, and submission of statements by nominees.
 The full Council shall then elect the Senator or member of the Campus Advisory Board from among the nominees by secret ballot.

 VI.
 Committees

-A. The Council shall have the Standing Committees specified below, with areas of concern including but not limited to the matters indicated:
+1. The Council shall have the Standing Committees specified below, with areas of concern including but not limited to the matters indicated:

-(1) Academic Affairs (curriculum, pedagogy, academic standards and regulations, testing and grading, academic calendar, research, academic freedom, and academic personnel policies)
+(a) Academic Affairs (curriculum, pedagogy, academic standards and regulations, testing and grading, academic calendar, research, academic freedom, and academic personnel policies)

-(2) Budget and Planning (budget priorities and allocations and general planning)
+(b) Budget and Planning (budget priorities and allocations and general planning)

-(3) Bylaws and Governance (Council bylaws, unit election procedures, and governance issues at all levels)
+(c) Bylaws and Governance (Council bylaws, unit election procedures, and governance issues at all levels)

-(4) External Affairs (relations with City of Newark, County of essex, other colleges and universities, and community groups)
+(d) External Affairs (relations with City of Newark, County of colleges and universities, and community groups)

-(5) Facilities and Services (campus physical facilities, security, computing, libraries, other campus services, athletics, and student life)
+(e) Facilities and Services (campus physical facilities, security, computing, libraries, other campus services, athletics, and student life)

-The function of the Standing Committees shall be to investigate and report to the Council on matters within their areas of concern, either on their own initiative or on request from the Council or its officers.B.
-The Chair of the Council shall annually appoint new members to the Standing Committees from among newly elected or reelected Council members.
+The function of the Standing Committees shall be to investigate and report to the Council on matters within their areas of concern, either on their own initiative or on request from the Council or its officers.

+2. The Chair of the Council shall annually appoint new members to the Standing Committees from among newly elected or reelected Council members.
 Appointment to a Standing Committee shall be until the end of a member’s term on the Council.
 Every Standing Committee shall have at least three members.
+All Standing Committees of the Council may include faculty members who are not elected members of the Council, provided that at least one-third of the faculty members of each Standing Committee are Council members.
 Every Council member shall be expected to serve on at least one Standing Committee.
 The chair of any Standing Committee may invite any person to meet with that Committee on an advisory basis.